bgamari/ghc-wiki-import/records/overloaded-record-fields/implementation.md

 Universally quantified fields should result in a warning being emitted and no Has instance generated.
-What about existentially quantified fields?
+What about existentially quantified fields (naughty record selectors)?